neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 ### Docs/Translation

-The <a href="/guide/">Mutt guide</a> reads like an encyclopaedia.
+The [Mutt Guide](/guide) reads like an encyclopaedia.
 Everything you want to know is in there somewhere, but generally you have to know what you're looking for.

 Mutt needs a simple introduction with pictures.
 The guide should explain how to perform simple tasks (just the basics to get a user started).
 The simple